How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each blue, film-coated tablet contains naproxen sodium 275 mg.
+Each blue, film-coated tablet contains 275 mg of naproxen sodium.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, sodium starch glycolate, colloidal silicon dioxide, and purified water; coating: FD&C Blue No. 2, hypromellose, polyethylene glycol, polysorbate, and titanium dioxide.

 Naproxen Sodium DS

-Each film-coated, blue, oval-shaped tablet with white core engraved "novo" on one side and "550" on the other side contains naproxen sodium 550 mg.
-Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, sodium starch glycolate, colloidal silicon dioxide, and purified water. coating: FD&C Blue No. 2, hypromellose, polyethylene glycol, polysorbate, and titanium dioxide.
+Each film-coated, blue, oval-shaped tablet with white core engraved "novo" on one side and "550" on the other side contains 550 mg of naproxen sodium.
+Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, sodium starch glycolate, colloidal silicon dioxide, and purified water; coating: FD&C Blue No. 2, hypromellose, polyethylene glycol, polysorbate, and titanium dioxide.